TheGreenPig/Apate/README.md

 **Note:**

 - The hidden message should turn *italic* if you did it right
 - There can't be a string after the hidden message.
-The second `*` should be the last character
+The second `*` should be the last character.

 ## Passwords
 In Apate you can set your own password and then only people that have your password in their list can read your messages.

 **To set your password:**

 Go into `Settings > Plugins > Apate Settings (Cogwheel) > Encryption` and enter the password you want into the Textbox.
+This will be your default password and all your messages will be encrypted with it, as long as you have Encrpytion on.
+If you don't want to generate a password yourself, you can hit the `Generate Password` Button.
+It will create a password out of three english words and then random symbols to make the password both secure and easy to identify.

 **To  manage your password list:**

 Go into `Settings > Plugins > Apate Settings (Cogwheel) > Passwords`.
 <br>If you want to add a password, enter it into the Textbox and press `Add Password`.
 The password should appear in the list below and then Apate should decrypt all messages with that specific password automatically.
 To remove a password, press the ❌ Symbol.

- >Note:
+**Import / Export Password list:**

+In case you want to save your password list to make sure you don't lose it you can press the `Download Password list` button.
+It will promt you to save your list as a `.txt` file.
+If you then want to import that password list, simply press `Import Password list` and select your file.
+Notice **ALL YOUR PASSWORDS WILL BE LOST** when you import a new list.
+Save your password list before importing a new one, just to be sure you dont loose anything.
+Note:
- >- Your personal password is always automatically in your list
+- Your personal password is always automatically in your list (if you used it at least once).
- >- The more passwords you have in your list, the longer the decryption prosses will take
+- The more passwords you have in your list, the longer the decryption prosses will take.
- >- The higher up a password is, the more priority it has (put passwords you use often high up)
+- The higher up a password is, the more priority it has (passwords you use often will automatically move up the list).

+## Quickly changing between passwords
+By default, the message will be sent with your chosen password (if encrpytion is turned on).
+If you want to send a message with a different (or no) password once, you can right-click the key on the bottom right to select a password.
+This will **NOT** change your default password.

 ## Authors